Furudtumme/Furudtumme/README.md

 # 💫 About Me:
 Hi!
 Merhaba!
 Hallo!
 Halløj!
 Salut!
 Namaste!
 Olá!
 Hola!
 Yā!
 Nǐ hǎo!
 Privet!
 Anyoung!<br> I'm Ilayda!
 I'm a computer science student, coffee and computer lover.
-I'm working on Java and Swift (yet).
+I'm working on Java, C# and Swift (yet).
 I'm just at the beginning of the road but if i have enough coffee tanks, you need to catch up with me.

 ## 🌐 Socials: